 Deferred taxes are recorded under the liability method.
-Deferred taxes are provided on temporary differences between the book and tax basis of the assets and liabilities pursuant to the Accounting for Income Taxes Topic of the ASC.
+Deferred taxes are provided on temporary differences between the book and tax basis of the assets and liabilities pursuant to the Income Taxes Topic 740 of the ASC, or ASC 740.

-In accordance with the Accounting for Uncertainty in Income Taxes Topic of the ASC, the Company records interest related to uncertain tax positions as a part of Interest expense on the accompanying Consolidated Statements of Operations.
+In accordance with ASC 740, the Company records interest related to uncertain tax positions as a part of Interest expense on the accompanying Consolidated Statements of Operations.
 Any penalties are recognized as part of Miscellaneous expense on the accompanying Consolidated Statements of Operations.
 The Company does not have a liability for tax penalties or interest related to uncertain tax positions.